iomesh/docs/docs/basic-concepts/basic-concepts.md

 **IOMesh Operator**

 The IOMesh automated operations and maintenance component, allowing for roll updating IOMesh, scaling up or down nodes, and GitOps while being responsible for automatic discovery, allocation, and management of block devices.

-**IOMesh Node**

-The worker node in a Kubernetes cluster with a chunk pod installed.

 [**Namespace**](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/)